Store

 Many herbs fight inflammation.
 Some good ones are listed below.

 • Turmeric has strong antibacterial and anti-inflammatory properties.
-Considered highly effective in addressing boils, it may also address pain and inflammation from musculoskeletal conditions.
+It is considered highly effective in addressing boils and may also address pain and inflammation from musculoskeletal conditions.
 These include sprains, osteoarthritis, rheumatoid arthritis, gout, or carpal tunnel.
 Be advised that turmeric can turn skin orange due to its strong color.

 • Onions break up toxins under the skin that cause inflammation, swelling, bruising, and pain.
-They are high in antioxidants and compounds that address the various symptoms of inflammation and are considered effective in dealing with chest infections as well.
+They are high in antioxidants and compounds that address the various symptoms of inflammation and are considered effective in dealing with chest infections.

 • A garlic paste poultice has strong anti-inflammatory and antimicrobial benefits.
 It may help with muscle pains, arthritis, and rheumatism.

 • Dandelion root contains potent antioxidants and polyphenols that may help fight inflammation.
-They may help in addressing the inflammation associated with pustules, cists, splinters, and skin disorders that include psoriasis and acne.
+They may help address the inflammation associated with pustules, cists, splinters, and skin disorders, including psoriasis and acne.

 • Indian ginseng or Ashwagandha is an adaptogenic herb.
-You should not confuse it with any other type of ginseng herb as it is a different type of plant.
+You should not confuse it with any other ginseng herb, as it is a different type of plant.
 It is commonly used in poultice form to address rheumatism and other inflammatory conditions.
 It may also promote the healing of abrasions, cuts, abscesses, insect stings, and open wounds.

 • A comfrey poultice may help reduce inflammation resulting from sprains or broken bones.